-The exceptional factors that could legitimately be taken into account in setting a QoS standard against which to measure MaltaPost's performance mainly include: human errors resulting from an entirely manual mail sorting process and unforeseeable variations in volumes.
+The exceptional factors that could legitimately be taken into account in setting a QoS standard against which to measure MaltaPost's performance mainly include: human error resulting from an entirely manual mail sorting process and unforeseeable variations in volumes.

 It is recognised that the main problems encountered in maintaining a high QoS standard for next day delivery of mail in Malta arise from human error.
-The ongoing training of postal employees responsible for the sorting and delivery of postal articles ensures that human error is kept to a minimum.
-MaltaPost could also consider providing incentives for bulk mailers to present their mail pre-sorted by the postcode.
-Such incentives could speed up the processing of mail by freeing up resources to give priority to, for example, the sorting of single piece priority mail items and unsorted bulk mail items.
+However, the ongoing training of postal employees responsible for the sorting and delivery of postal articles ensures that human error is kept to a minimum.
+Furthermore, incentives for bulk mailers to present their mail pre-sorted by postcode could speed up the processing of mail by freeing up resources to give priority to, for example, the sorting of single piece priority mail items and unsorted bulk mail items.

-The current next day delivery QoS standard of 95% for ordinary mail and bulk mail allows for a reasonable 5% (i.e. 5 letters out of 100 posted could be delivered after D+1) to cater for exceptional factors.
-As registered mail and parcel post are measured by means of a track and trace system, that enables a postal article to be monitored and its locations established at any time, the QoS standards of 98% are set higher than those established for ordinary mail and bulk mail products.
+The current next day deliver QoS standard of 95% for ordinary mail and bulk mail allows for a reasonable 5% (i.e. 5 letters out of 100 could be delivered after D+1) to cater for exceptional factors.
+As registered mail and parcel post are measured by means of a track and trace system, this enables a postal article to be monitored and its location established at any time, the QoS standards or 98% are set higher than those established for ordinary mail and bulk mail products.

-Together with the QoS standard for next-day delivery (regularity) the MCA sets a standard of 99% for delivery of ordinary mail within three days of posting and for parcel / registered mail within two days.
+Together with the QoS standard for next-day delivery (regularity) the MCA sets a standard of 99% for delivery of ordinary mail within three days of posting and for parcel/registered mail within two days.
 This applies to mail which is not delivered on the next working day by MaltaPost and thus relates to the reliability of the service.
-Any such mail which failed next day delivery service because of exceptional factors mentioned above should be delivered by the second working day for parcels and registered mail and the third working day for ordinary mail.
+Any such mail which failed next day delivery service because of exceptional factors mentioned above should be delivered by the second working day for parcels and registered mail, and the third working day for ordinary mail.
 However, there may be some further minor factors which could constrain this.
-The MCA makes allowance of a further 1% which in effect means that 99% of parcel / registered mail and ordinary mail should be delivered within the second and third working day respectively.
+The MCA makes allowance of a further 1% which, in effect, means that 99% of parcel/registered mail and ordinary mail should be delivered within the second and third working day respectively.

-2.1.2 QoS Standards - Current Scenario
+QoS Standards - Current Scenario

-The latest customer perception survey indicated that households, small businesses and large bulk mailers are generally satisfied with the overall quality of postal services provided by MaltaPost (89% of households, 83% of businesses and 83% of large bulk mailers were satisfied with the overall quality of services provided by MaltaPost).
-The current QoS standards achieved by MaltaPost for domestic mail reflect the expectations of the users of postal services.
+The MCA's latest consumer perception survey indicated that households, small businesses and large bulk mailers are generally satisfied with the overall quality of postal services provided by MaltaPost (89% of households, 83% of businesses and 83% of large bulk mailers were satisfied with the overall quality of services provided by MaltaPost).8